alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/data-binding/data-binding.md

 property.
 The data context is typically the **binding source object** for the **binding source value path** evaluation.
 You can override this behavior in the binding and set a specific **binding source object** value.
-If the `DataContext` property for the object hosting the binding isn't set, the parent element's `DataContext` property is checked, and so on, up until the root of the UIXML object tree.
+If the `DataContext` property for the object hosting the binding is not set, the parent element's `DataContext` property is checked, and so on, up until the root of the UIXML object tree.
 In short, the data context used to resolve binding is inherited from the parent unless explicitly set on the object.

 Bindings can be configured to resolve with a specific object, as opposed to using the data context for binding resolution.
-Specifying a source object directly is used when, for example, you bind the foreground color of an object to the background color of another object.
+Specifying a source object is used when, for example, you bind the foreground color of an object to the background color of another object.
 Data context isn't needed since the binding is resolved between those two objects.
 Inversely, bindings that aren't bound to specific source objects use data-context resolution.